Ivan Kaye: Career

 Up to 2021, Kaye has performed in four short films and, as a voice artist, he has lent his voice to characters in several video games like Warhammer 40,000: Fire Warrior (2003) and Star Wars: The Old Republic (2011) as well as starring as a main character in comedy episodes and short films produced by his own and Douglas McFerran's production company Comedy Ink Productions.
 From October 2017 to January 2018 he returned to the stage in the role of Tom Kettle in Jez Butterworth's play The Ferryman at Gielgud Theatre in London's West End.

 In April and May 2018, Kaye came back to the small screen in the UK in his role as Pesca in the five part miniseries The Woman in White, a new BBC adaptation of Wilkie Collins' novel of the same name.
-A sneak peek review of British independent feature film For Love or Money: An Unromantic Comedy (released in the US on 15 March 2019) has emphasized his outstanding performance as the father of the main female character.
+A sneak peek review of British independent feature film For Love or Money: An Unromantic Comedy (released in the US on 15 March 2019) has emphasised his outstanding performance as the father of the main female character.

-Kaye's more recent projects include Amazon's unreleased but reviewed pilot for an unrealized adaptation of Stephen King's The Dark Tower book series, starting with a prequel about the main character's youth based on book 4 Wizard and Glass and Navot Papushado's new action thriller Gunpowder Milkshake.
+Kaye's more recent projects include Amazon's unreleased but reviewed pilot for an unrealised adaptation of Stephen King's The Dark Tower book series, starting with a prequel about the main character's youth based on book 4 Wizard and Glass and Navot Papushado's new action thriller Gunpowder Milkshake.
 The former has started filming in Split on 13 May 2019, the latter finished filming in August 2019 in Berlin and has been released in the US and several other countries in July 2021 and in the rest of the world in the following months.
 Kaye's own Comedy Ink short film Acter has been released in April 2020.
 In 2021, he has returned to TV series projects by joining the cast of the Father Brown spin-off Sister Boniface Mysteries produced by BBC Studios and released on 8 February 2022 on BritBox in the US as well as the first British original Disney+ series Wedding Season.
 With his part in the Irish comedy film Apocalypse Clown, filmed in 2022, Kaye plays a leading role again.